TaitoUnited/taito-cli/docs/manual/09-custom-plugins.md

 #### Common variables

 All settings defined in `taito-config.sh` are visible for plugins.
 See [configuration](04-configuration.md) chapter for more info.
-Additionally the following environment variables are defined by taito-cli:
+Additionally the following environment variables are defined by Taito CLI:

 * **taito_env**: The selected environment (e.g. local, feat-NAME, dev, test, stag, canary, prod)
 * **taito_target_env**: TODO ....